AGRINFO AGRINFO logo

 Background

-In the fisheries sector, ATQs for the 2024–2026 period are currently provided for in Regulation 2023/2720.
-The Regulation opens 31 quotas covering unprocessed and semi-processed fisheries products needed for the EU’s food processing sector in the context of increasing demand for fishery products across the EU.
-For most products, the in-quota tariff is set at zero (European Commission 2024).
+Regulation 2023/2720 sets ATQs for certain fisheries products for the 2024–2026 period.
+The Regulation opens 31 quotas for unprocessed and semi-processed fisheries products – raw material then used by the EU’s food processing sector to meet the increasing demand for fishery products.
+For most products, the in-quota tariff is set at zero.

 Resources